gtshepard/pycomplete/README.md

 ### PyComplete

 PyComplete is a python package for AutoComplete.
-Anyone can include PyXomplete in there software to add autcomplete to there software.
+Anyone can include PyComplete in there software to add autcomplete to there software.

-make sure the PyComplete files pycomplete.py and topktrie.py files are in the same directory as you main project files
+make sure the PyComplete files ```pycomplete.py``` and ```topktrie.py``` files are in the same directory as your main project files
 ```python
 import pycomplete
 ```